hkspm-yp/Astro-e-calendar/README.md

 ```python
 if  ti.astimezone(HKT).month == 1:
 ```
-To find the latest sunset, only January is considered in this programme as the latest sunset in Hong Kong is always within January.
+To find the latest sunset, only January is considered in this program as the latest sunset in Hong Kong is always within January.
 ```python
 if  ti.astimezone(HKT).month== 6 or ti.astimezone(HKT).month== 7:
  ```
-As an example, if an event may occur in June or July, the programme should be written as above.
+As an example, if an event may occur in June or July, the program should be written as above.

 - Excel reads time as 0 to 1.
 So you can see a decimal number in the time column.
 You can adjust its format in excel.